sv3nio/Photo-Power-Relay-Arduino/README.md

 - An automatic power-off timer during the night using a sensible default (avoids having the lights on all night).
 The value is customizable in volatile memory and resets on power cycle.

 - Temporary override to toggle the relay.
-This feature will override the current power state until photostatic levels cross the next threshold.
+This feature will override the current power state until light levels cross the next threshold.
 After this, the unit will automatically return to the pre-programmed schedule.

 - Wireless command and control over BLE UART with a simple menu system (once connected send "0" to show the main menu).
 This unit requires a special BLE app and will not work with your phone without it.
 Here are some suggestions:
   - ANDROID: <https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal>